neha-93/Python-Projects/README.md

 # Python-Projects
 A collection of small python projects

--to run locally download the project
+-to run locally download the project<br>
--install the dependencies
+-install the dependencies<br>
 -compile and run in any python ide